 Licensing & Certification

-The School of Health Sciences at Touro College’s Clinical Mental Health Counseling program (CMHC) is registered with the New York State Education Department (NYSED), meeting the educational standards required for licensure in the state of New York.
-The curriculum is aligned with the 2016 programmatic goals and learning standards set by the Council for Accreditation of Counseling and Related Educational Programs (CACREP).
-The curriculum is also approved and certified by the New York State (NYS) Office of Alcoholism and Substance Abuse Services (OASAS), and includes the educational requirements needed to apply for the Credentialed Alcoholism and Substance Abuse Counselor-Trainee (CASAC-T).
+The School of Health Sciences' Clinical Mental Health Counseling program (CMHC) program is CACREP-accredited and registered with the New York State Education Department (NYSED), meeting the educational standards required for licensure in New York State.
+The coursework in our program includes the 350-hour educational requirements needed to apply for the CASAC-Trainee certificate.

 Licensure